fuzzdb-project/fuzzdb/_readme.txt

--rsnake's xss and rfi files http://ha.ckers.org/ -michael daw's web shell archive http://michaeldaw.org/ -joseph giron (joseph.giron13 (at) gmail.com) -analysis of default app installs
+-rsnake's xss and rfi files http://ha.ckers.org/ -michael daw's web shell archive http://michaeldaw.org/ -joseph giron (joseph.giron13 (at) gmail.com)
+-ron gutierrez - html tags and javascript events -analysis of default app installs
 -lists already submitted to OWASP Fuzzing Code DB by Wagner Elias, Eduardo Neves, Ulisses Castro, Adam Muntner http://www.owasp.org/index.php/Category:OWASP_Fuzzing_Code_Database#tab=News

--Some files are derived primarily from other fuzzers, and are credited in the files with comments formatted like:
+Some files are derived primarily from other fuzzers, and are credited in the files with comments formatted like:

 # This file is primarily derived from source xyz

 Others have additional instructions for payload use in a similar comment format at the top of the file

-Download
+****Download

 Check out via svn: